๐ŸชฉIntro to Comparative Politics

 Resource Scarcity and Competition

-• Weak property rights in fragile states mean groups cannot resolve resource disputes through legal channels, making violence a rational alternative
+• Weak property rights in fragile states mean groups cannot resolve resource disputes through legal channels, making violence a rational alternative when no court or institution can enforce a fair outcome.

 Youth Unemployment and Lack of Opportunities

-Compare: Economic inequality vs. youth unemployment—both create grievances, but inequality emphasizes relative frustration between groups while youth unemployment highlights absolute lack of opportunity.
+Compare: Economic inequality vs. youth unemployment: both create grievances, but inequality emphasizes relative frustration between groups while youth unemployment highlights absolute lack of opportunity.
 FRQs often ask you to identify which economic factor best explains a specific case.

 State Weakness and Institutional Failure